 – (Book of Common Prayer CPWI pg.
 409)

-The word “baptism” is derived from a Greek verb which means “to dip,” “to wash,” or “to plunge.”
+The word “baptism” is derived from a Greek verb that means “to dip,” “to wash,” or “to plunge.”
 It should, therefore, come as no surprise that the outward sign of the sacrament of baptism is the cleansing or bathing of the candidate with water.

 Christians were, however, not the first people to use baptismal rites.
 There is clear evidence of such practices being part of the pre-Christian Jewish community of faith.